IceyFoxes/CVWO/README.md

    - Replace `<path-to-backup.dump>` with the path to your backup file.

-   - Update the environment variables accordingly.
+   - Update the variables accordingly.

    - This will drop existing database objects and recreate them based on the dump file.